 Mid-summer is a great time of year.
 Days are longer and seem to call us to have fun with family and friends, grilling out or cooling off by the pool.
 What about your lawn though?
 This is the time of year when the days are sunny, long, and hot and rainfall can be few and far between.
 For lawns, this can cause heat and drought stress.
 Your lawn will require a little extra care right now in order to maintain the lush, green look we all like to look out our windows and see!

 Heat stress can be confused with turf diseases and fungus, but it is typically pretty easy to identify.
 Areas of dry patches that may form in your lawn can start out as a gray color and will eventually turn brown.
 You can also usually tell if your turf is suffering from heat or drought stress by stepping on your lawn and noticing if your footprints remain there instead of springing back upright.
-Should you noticed your footprints leaving behind white marks, then your lawn is most certainly suffering for drought stress.
+Should you notice your footprints leaving behind white marks, then your lawn is most certainly suffering from drought stress.

 Here are 3 easy ways to treat heat and drought stress: